 “Wage and hour” is a catch-all employment term for anything related to wages and working conditions.
 Wage and hour law governs the rules and enforcement of minimum wages, overtime pay, tips, rest and meal breaks, promised bonuses, employment classification, and more.
 Violations of wage and hour laws are sometimes difficult to detect, so knowing your rights can help you to ensure your employer is not illegally taking advantage of you.

-Minimum Wage – The minimum wage in California in 2020 is $12.00/hour for businesses with 25 or fewer employees and $13.00/hour for businesses with more than 25 employees.
+Minimum Wage – The minimum wage in California in 2021 is $13.00/hour for businesses with 25 or fewer employees and $14.00/hour for businesses with more than 25 employees.
 Tips do not count towards minimum wages.
 If you are being paid less than the minimum wage amount by a business, you may be eligible to take legal action to recover lost wages.

 Overtime Pay – Businesses are required by law to pay overtime wages to non-exempt employees under certain circumstances.
 Generally, any hours worked in excess of eight hours in a single 24-hour period and any hours worked in excess of 40 hours in a workweek are to be paid at 1.5 times the regular rate of pay (time and a half).
 Additionally, hours worked in excess of 12 hours in a single 24-hour period and hours worked in excess of eight hours on the seventh consecutive day of work in a workweek are to be paid at two times the regular rate of pay (double time).
 Though there are exceptions and nuances to overtime pay, if you are not receiving overtime pay after working extended hours, you may have a legal case to pursue lost wages.